Pomax/are-we-flying/docs/index.md

 ![DeHavilland DHC-2 "Beaver"](./images/planes/beaver-shot.png)

 - The [De Havilland DHC-2 "Beaver"](https://en.wikipedia.org/wiki/De%5FHavilland%5FCanada%5FDHC-2%5FBeaver), which we've been testing with so far.
-The beaver has trim limits of +/- 18.

 ![Cessna 310R](./images/planes/310-shot.png)

 - The [Cessna 310R](https://en.wikipedia.org/wiki/Cessna%5F310), a (very good looking once the gear is up) small twin turbo-prop plane.
-The 310R is still relatively light, and responds to trim quite quickly. it has trim limits of +/-20.
+The 310R is still relatively light, and responds to trim quite quickly.

 ![Beechcraft Model 18](./images/planes/beech-shot.png)

-- The [Beechcraft Model 18](https://en.wikipedia.org/wiki/Beechcraft%5FModel%5F18), a gorgeous twin radial engine aeroplane.
-This plane is a delight to fly, and has trim limits of +/- 30.
-It's slow to respond, but that might actually be beneficial in our case, because our autopilot only runs once every half second.
+- The [Beechcraft Model 18](https://en.wikipedia.org/wiki/Beechcraft%5FModel%5F18), a gorgeous twin radial engine aeroplane and is a delight to fly. it's slow to respond, but that might actually be beneficial in our case, because our autopilot only runs once every half second.

 ![Douglas DC-3](./images/planes/dc3-shot.png)

 - The [Douglas DC-3](https://en.wikipedia.org/wiki/Douglas%5FDC-3), an almost four times bigger twin radial engine aeroplane.
-This lumbering beast has trim limits of +/- 12 and will overshoot if you let it.
+This lumbering beast will overshoot if you let it.
 However, it does respond to trim instructions, and it _will_ end up going where we tell it to go.
-It just takes it a while, and it'll be bouncy.
+It just takes it a while, and might be a little bouncy.

 ![Top Rudder Solo 103](./images/planes/top-rudder-shot.png)

-- And finally, the [Top Rudder Solo 103](https://www.toprudderaircraft.com/product-page/103solo-standard), with trim limits of +/-12.
-And of course, this type of plane was never meant to have an autopilot.
+- And finally, the [Top Rudder Solo 103](https://www.toprudderaircraft.com/product-page/103solo-standard) - this type of plane was never meant to have an autopilot.
 Under no circumstances should you try to add one in real life.
 Not that you could if you wanted to, Which no sane person would want. _So we will_. _Because we can_.

 ### The flights